OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-variable-hoisting.md

 <h1 style="color:#3CCAE6">Variable Hoisiting</h1>

-For our purposes we are going to focus on the global scope when it comes to the execuion context for this article.
+For our purposes, we are going to focus on the global scope when it comes to the execution context for this article.
 It's not just variables that get hoisted but also functions but the difference lies in how JavaScript holds them in memory.
 During the creation phase, JavaScript reads through the code gathering all the variables and functions in the global scope and sets them to memory.
-Variables get set to `undefined` in memory while functions are put in meomory in their entirety.
+Variables get set to `undefined` in memory while functions are put in memory in their entirety.
 It's only when the code starts being read line by line in the execution phase that variables are given their value.

-This is were things can go wrong because if you try to do anything with a variable before it has been parsed your going to get `undefined`.
+This is where things can go wrong because if you try to do anything with a variable before it has been parsed you're going to get `undefined`.

 <a href="http://jsbin.com/mikire/edit?js,console" class="btn btn-link" target="_blank" style="font-size:16px">Checkout this Jsbin to show this example</a><br>